 A more compact Leg with the intensity increasing towards the conclusion.
 Around 13:00 the first car will be passing under the arch back at Telford followed by a well-deserved drink where the pressure will build wondering where you have finished in the final standings.
 The top three will be invited to spray the champagne under the arch before the buffet lunch and awards are presented in good time allowing you enough time to return home that evening.

-The Definition of Master’s Class – A master will be defined by both crew members in the seat they have entered the event who have finished first overall on a HERO green or blue standard event, in the top three of a red or black event (including Rally of the Tests in the overall positions including non-eligible cars), received a Gold medal on Le Jog or in the top three of a HRCR National B Road Rally in the last 3 years.
+A master will be defined by both crew members in the seat they have entered the event who have finished first overall on a HERO green or blue standard event or any ERA event, in the top three of a red or black event (including Rally of the Tests in the overall positions including non-eligible cars), received the Gold medal on Le Jog or in the top three of a HRCR National B Road Rally in the last 3 years.
+If a crew begins the 2020 season not as a master, then they will remain a non-master for a period of that season.

 Rooms will be available at an additional cost for Crews that wish to arrive a day early or stay another night after the event.
 Further details will be available closer to the event.